Miguel O. Mercado

 > Open quantum SPTs in one dimension

-• What are the roles of symmetries, topology, and quantum information in many-body physics?
-Can we experimentally probe them?
+• What are the fundamental roles of symmetries, topology, and quantum information in many-body physics?
+Can we experimentally realize testbeds for these ideas?

 • How do we improve mathematics and physics education to be more fun, engaging, and accessible at all levels?

-1. Anomalous Floquet topological modes on a driven quantum simulator
+1. Simulating one-dimensional Floquet topology on a noisy quantum processor

 2. Dynamics of symmetry-protected topological matter on a quantum computer